kasper-piskorski/docs/pages/documentation/2-graph-api/simple-schema-definition.md

 In Mindmaps, a schema is defined by adding **types** to your graph.
 These **types** allow you to divide your data into different categories but also control how data instances may relate to each other.

-In this section we will review each of these types and explain how you use them when defining a Grakn graph.
+In this section we will review each of these types and explain how you use them when defining a graph in Grakn.

 ## Basic Type Definitions